prbeegala/AzurePaaSAnywhere/README.md

 ![ClusterContext](.images/TerminalClusterContext.png)

+## Connect your laptop to Azure using Azure Arc
 I found this resource useful which takes you through how to connect your cluster to Azure Arc - Existing cluster | Azure Arc Jumpstart

 To connect this docker-desktop to Azure Arc, create a resource group (or use an existing one) and then the command to connect.